BEST PLACES TO SEE WILDLIFE IN THE FOREST OF DEAN PART ONE

 Dipper are also found on the brook running north from the Wenchford car park at Organs Green.
 This path leads to one of the best areas of beech in the forest and hence a wonderful display of bluebells in the spring.
 This is a lovely walk and the car park has picnic areas and loos that open during the summer months.
 Parking is chargeable but I think I'm right in saying that the ticket can be reused in other FC car parks on the same day.

 Many of the key woodland birds including migrants pied flycatcher, wood warbler and restart are found at RSPB Nagshead and a walk around the trails in the spring will usually be productive.
 The benefit of this site is that there are many eyes out looking so don’t be shy and others will always be happy to share location info.

 RSPB Nagshead is one of the best places to see pied flycatcher when they are breeding in spring and summer.

 One of the most popular places for tourists and regulars alike is Symonds Yat Rock.
 The viewpoint here is spectacular with views across seven counties and the river Wye circling around below.
 This has been the home of nesting peregrine falcons for over 30 years and a great place to see these dashing birds of prey.
 The views mean that other wildlife can be seen too including marsh tit by the viewpoint, kingfisher along the river and raven which nest nearby.
-Symonds Yat is always worth a visit for the views alone and the peregrines are usually nearby but best chances to see them is when they are nesting between April and July.
+Symonds Yat is always worth a visit for the amazing views and the peregrines, which are usually nearby but your best chances to see them is when they are nesting between April and July.

 Part two will follow soon with details of other forest specialities including the great grey shrike and of course the elusive wild boar.